 ILF credits can be used for compensatory mitigation only after a permitting/regulatory agency determines that unavoidable wetland impacts will be adequately offset by the ILF credits.
 If the agencies determine that the ILF credits compensate for the aquatic resource loss/impacts, the permit recipient then purchases credits (i.e., pays a fee) from the sponsor.

-The funds from the credit purchase are used by the sponsor to implement a mitigation project instead of (i.e., in-lieu of) the permittee completing their own mitigation project.
+The funds from the credit purchase are used by the sponsor to carry out a mitigation project instead of (i.e., in-lieu of) the permittee completing their own mitigation project.

 Q: How is in-lieu fee different from other types of mitigation?